 How to Make a JPEG File Smaller with Photoshop CS5 (Guide with Pictures)

 Begin the process of reducing the size of a JPEG in Photoshop CS5 manually by opening the image in Photoshop.
-Before changing the dimensions and resolution of your image, it is best to know the dimensions that are best suited for your needs.
+Before changing the dimensions and resolution of your image, it is best to know the dimensions that are best suited to your needs.
 If you do not know what size image your website requires, contact the designer or developer of the site for their preferred image specifications.

 Step 1: Click Image at the top of the window, then click Image Size.